Samizic29/Financial-Consumer-Complaints-Analysis-Using-SQL/README.md

 -	Top 5 Issues for Each of the Top 5 Products

 ### Trends Over Time
-> Analysis the seasonal patterns of trends of the consumer complaints
+> Analysis the seasonal trends and  patterns in consumer complaints
 - Consumer Complaints by year, day of the week

 ### Timely Response Analysis